IRS Notice CP2000

 The IRS sends Notice CP2000 when the information reported on your tax return doesn’t match the information the agency received from other entities.
-For instance, you might receive an IRS CP2000 notice if you reported an income number that was different from the number that appeared on the W2 your employer sent to the IRS.
+For instance, you might receive an IRS CP2000 notice if the income you reported was different from what appeared on the W2 your employer sent to the IRS, or if you forget to include income that was reported to the IRS on 1099 forms.
 The IRS’s computer system automatically generates CP2000 notices when it finds discrepancies with its matching software.

-The IRS CP2000 is a notice that the IRS sends when there is a discrepancy between what you reported on your tax return and what other parties reported to the IRS.
+The IRS CP2000, Notice of Underreported Income, is a notice that the IRS sends when there is a discrepancy between what you reported on your tax return and what other parties reported to the IRS.
 This notice is not a bill.
 It shows a “proposed amount due” based on the discrepancy in your tax return.
 It’s also not an audit notice.

 Why Did I Receive a CP2000?

 You can receive an IRS CP2000 notice for a wide range of reasons.
 For instance, maybe your tax preparer forgot to include something in your tax return, or maybe they made a mistake when they reported your information.
-Perhaps, you forget to give your tax preparer a certain document.
-Or maybe, you moved and didn’t receive a tax document that had information you were supposed to report on your tax return.
+Perhaps you forgot to give your tax preparer a certain document.
+Maybe you moved and didn’t receive a tax document that had information you were supposed to report on your tax return.

 It’s important to remember, however, that the IRS is not perfect.
 The agency can make mistakes.
-For instance, the IRS might have generated the notice because of a real discrepancy, but perhaps, you weren’t required to report the income.
+The IRS might have generated the notice because of a real discrepancy, but maybe you weren’t required to report the income.
+CP2000 notices are often correct, but not always.

 What to Do When You Receive a CP2000 Notice